-None of the Company's financial assets are secured by collateral or other credit enhancements, except for cash as described below.
+None of the Company's financial assets are secured by collateral or other credit enhancements, except for cash as described below and in the succeeding page.

 (a) Cash

 As part of Company policy, bank deposits are maintained with reputable financial institutions.
 Cash in banks are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million per depositor per banking institution as provided for under R.A.
 9576, Charter of Philippine Deposit Insurance Corporation.